gfk-ba/meteor-notifications/README.md

 ### Changing default settings

-To change the animation speed or hideAnimationProperties, you need to change the Notifications.settings object.
+To change the animation speed or the [`hideAnimationProperties`](https://github.com/dandv/meteor-notifications/blob/master/notifications.js#L241), you need to change the `Notifications.settings` object.

 **Example:**